TKA SEND Information Report

 - Which allows the attainment gap to close between the pupil and children of the same age

-For pupils with or without a statement of special educational needs / Education, Health and Care Plan this year there will be a review of the provision made for the child, at the end of the spring and summer terms which will enable an evaluation of the effectiveness of the special provision to be made.
+For pupils with or without an Education, Health and Care Plan this year there will be a review of the provision made for the child, at the end of the spring and summer terms which will enable an evaluation of the effectiveness of the special provision to be made.
 In the future provision arrangements should be monitored and reviewed and adapted each term.
 The collation of all review evaluations of effectiveness will be reported at least annually to the Trust Board.

 3b the school’s arrangements for assessing and reviewing the progress of pupils with special educational needs